RajeswarGithub/ALU-Project/README.md

-# ALU-Project 😃
+# ALU-Project
-This github repository describes about the 1 -Bit, 4-Bit Logic Unit (ALU) using Circuit Verse.
+This GitHub repository describes about the 1 -Bit, 4-Bit Logic Unit (ALU) using Circuit Verse.

 ### Introduction to the ALU:-
   *	ALU stands for Arithmetic Logic Unit. <br />
   *	It is a combinational digital circuit that performs arithmetic and bitwise operations.<br />
-  * The flow of bits and the operations performed on them in the subunits of the ALU are controlled by gated circuits.
+  * Gated circuits control The flow of bits and the operations performed on them in the ALU subunits.
-  *	It’s an important component of computer’s Central Processing Unit (CPU).<br />
+  *	It’s an important component of a computer’s Central Processing Unit (CPU).<br />
-  *	In this Project, it performs Addition, Subtraction, NAND and NOR operations.<br />
+  *	In this Project, performs Addition, Subtraction, NAND, and NOR operations.<br />

 ![image](https://user-images.githubusercontent.com/102464427/231547016-a3ff2f8f-b0c8-47b5-81bc-fa3591a7c141.png)

 ### Function:-
-*	It can perform any simple arithmetic operations (add, sub etc..) and logical operation such (And, OR) etc.
+*	It can perform any simple arithmetic operations (add, sub, etc..) and logical operations such (And, OR) etc.
-*	Depending on the ‘OP’  selected, the result to be shown at the ‘OUT’.
+*	Depending on the ‘OP’  selected, the result is to be shown at the ‘OUT’.
 *	It stands as an Integrated Circuit (IC) (74181).
 It also can be synthesized using VHDL.

 A Basic ALU supports these common logic operations.